Skip to content

 My Extension Arsenal - Part 2

 Here's my toolkit: Wappalyzer, Shodan, Trufflehog, DotGit, and a bunch of OSINT/greyhat recon tools.
-The same extensions I use for security research were making me look like an attacker to Akamai's WAF.
+The same extensions I use for security research were making me look like an attacker to Akamai's Bot Manager.

 Turned off all extensions.
 Instant access to every site.